oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 "authorization request", and
 "client" defined by The OAuth 2.0 Authorization Framework {{RFC6749}}.

+This document uses the terms "social engineering" and "phishing" as described in the NIST Computer Security Resource Center Glossary {{NISTGlossary}}.

 # Best Practices {#best-practices}
-This section describes the set of security mechanisms and measures to secure cross-device protocols against Cross-Device Consent Phishing and Cross-Device Session Phishing attacks that the OAuth working group considers best practices at the time of writing this specification.
+This section describes the set of security mechanisms and measures to secure cross-device protocols against CDCP and CDSP attacks that the OAuth working group considers best practices at the time of writing this specification.

 1. Implementers MUST perform a risk assessment before implementing cross-device flows, weighing the risks from Cross-Device Consent Phishing and Cross-Device Session Phishing attacks against benefits for users.
 2. Implementers SHOULD avoid cross-device flows if risks cannot be sufficiently mitigated.